wested/activerecord-userstamp/README.md

 deleter column would be created.

 There is also no need to include the `Userstamp` module in `ApplicationController`.

+### Upgrading from insphire's 2.0.1

+That version of the gem allows every model to declare the name of the column containing the attribute.

+To use this gem, normalise all database columns to use a consistent set of column names.
+Configure the gem to use those names (as above) and remove all the `creator_attribute`, `updater_attribute`, and `deleter_attribute` declarations.

 ### Upgrading from magiclabs-userstamp